 Sweetwater Wetlands is a constructed wetland located in Tucson between I-10 and the Santa Cruz River near Prince Road.
 Built in 1996, it is used to help treat secondary effluent and backwash from the reclaimed water treatment system at the now-closed Roger Road Wastewater Treatment Plant.
 Sweetwater serves as an environmental education facility and habitat for a wide variety of wildlife.
 Paths, both paved and unpaved, visit all the ponds and give a view to the large detention basins to the south, which when containing water attract wading birds and shore birds.

-Rarities seen here over the years include Groove-billed Ani, Least Grebe, Chestnut-sided Warbler, and many others.
-Sweetwater Wetland consists of several ponds surrounded by cattails, willows, and cottonwoods.
+Rarities seen at Sweetwater over the years include Groove-billed Ani, Least Grebe, Chestnut-sided Warbler, and many others.
+The Wetlands consist of several ponds surrounded by cattails, willows, and cottonwoods.
 Ducks visit the ponds while Red-winged, Yellow-headed, and Brewer’s blackbirds frequent the cattails.
 Thick stands of saltbush provide cover to Song Sparrows, Abert’s Towhees, wrens, and many other species.

 Hours: Tuesday to Sunday: Dawn to approximately 1 hour after dusk Monday: 8 AM to approximately 1 hour after dusk Gates are locked 1 hour after dusk.
 Don’t get locked in!!
 It remains to be seen how “dawn” will be determined, but it’s good to see Tucson Water adapting to seasonal variation in sunrise, an improvement for birders!